Posted 2 years ago

 Bernard Molitor only made furniture that was one of a kind, if he made a piece it was for a special client.
 This has some of the same bronze griffin mounts that are in the collection of the Royal Palace in France.
 The legs are made of Bronze also and have an original patina in excellent shape, Very dark brown, almost black, but easy to see all the detail on the figures.
 In the sun, the Vestil Virgin figures are a beautiful greenish brown patina.
 The hooded Vestil Virgins were priestesses of Vesta, goddess of the hearth.
 They cultivated the sacred fire that was not allowed to go out.

-Around 1992, after I bought the table, or Gueridon as it is called, it was featured in the book called " Molitor, Ebiniste from the Ancien Regime to the Bourbon Restoration " (spelling is correct), by Ulrich Leben, page 170, illustration #181 and cataloged on page 201 at the back of the book.
+Around 2004, about a year after I bought the table, or Gueridon as it is called, it was featured in the much delayed book called " Molitor, Ebiniste from the Ancien Regime to the Bourbon Restoration " (spelling is correct), by Ulrich Leben, page 170, illustration #181 and cataloged on page 201 at the back of the book.

 Catalog #134, Gueridon attributed to Molitor, 1805-1810

 Mahogany and Patinated Bronze, 81 X 79 cm size, Provenance, Sold at Sothebys, NYC March 30, 1990, lot 159.

 Every day that I am in this table's presence, I am happy !!~